On December 22, 1984, a thin, blond, seemingly orginary young

 controversial and emotional issues of recent times.

-events that led almost inexorably to the subway shootings.
+and events that led almost inexorably to the subway shootings.

 But this book is more than the story of one quiet man moved to violence.
 It also illuminates